Bira/octopus-carnival/_posts/2025-04-16-wir-dscc-drake.md

 they can fight a nasty giant lizard with elemental powers.
 That's where Drakes come in.

-Standard 4e drakes are relatively small natural reptiles that are often domesticated to perform the same jobs as dogs.
-Athas has a lot of things that would be called drakes in standard 4e, though here they get their own entries instead of being grouped under a single one.
+Athas has a lot of things that would be called drakes in standard 4e, but here the name refers to something else entirely.
 The things Athasians call "Drakes" are, essentially, nonsapient dragons.
-They fulfill most of the narrative functions of a dragon from a standard setting.
+They fulfill many of a dragon's narrative functions.
 They're big and tough enemies that make splendid boss fights for high-Paragon or low-Epic parties.
 There are several types associated with different elements.
 They lair in areas dominated by their associated element and possess psychic powers that let them summon and control orbs of that element